hotosm/fmtm/docs/Home.md

 ![Screenshot 2022-10-10 at 14 29 53](https://user-images.githubusercontent.com/107098623/194867381-53813f19-71b1-4342-866f-10c963b7460b.png)

+Some of the key points covered are:

+-  Understanding the area and purpose of the mapping project
+-  Knowing what data to collect and how to collect it
+-  Staying safe and respecting the community while collecting data
+-  Properly documenting the collected data and any issues encountered

 # The field mapping manager (data coordination)

 Click on [this virtual whiteboard](https://miro.com/app/board/uXjVPX4XLcI=/?moveToWidget=3458764535077658755&cot=14) to see all the steps a field mapping coordinator or manager goes through.
 A sneak-peek here: